mharen/mharen.github.io/_posts/2010/2010-02-27-word-document-automation-with-net-4_27.md

 I hope the next time I move I get a real easy phone number, something that's real easy to remember.
 Something like two two two two two two two two.
 I would say "Sweet."
 And then people would say, "Mitch, how do I get a hold of you?"
 I'd say, "Just press two for a while.
 And when I answer, you will know you have pressed two enough." ([more classics](http://en.wikiquote.org/wiki/Mitch_Hedberg) from the late and invariably hilarious Mitch Hedberg)
 </blockquote>

-Now would be a good time for you to stop reading.   <hr />
+Now would be a good time for you to stop reading.
+***

 On with the show!
 This handy method will attempt to update all the fields in the document passed to it:
 ```cs